popphp/docs/reference/pop_archive.rst

 Extracting Files
 ----------------

-You can pass it any of the supported archive files and extract them:
+You can pass it any of the supported archive file types and extract them:

 .. code-block:: php